Jobo0o/100-days-of-code/log.md

 - second project was the raspotify package to use the RPi as a Spotify connect device

 ### Day 17 - 12-05-2020
+- did some challenges in the Algorithm Scripting Challenges in FCC
+- challenges are very extensive and take some time...

+### Day 18 ß 12-06-2020
+- same challenges as yesterday
+- prepared and read some documentation abput deckedGL to visualize data points

+### Day 19 - 12-07-2020
 -